Throwback Tuesday: Shohei Ohtani, Norman Bodek, and the Harada Method

 Ohtani and the Harada Method were mentioned in a 2018 Wall Street Journal article, as I blogged about here:

 I'm really enjoying watching Ohtani play.
 I hope to see him play in person with the Angels this summer.
-Watching him brings a smile to my face… and it makes me think of Bodek and Harada, which means even more to me personally.Note: Comments have been turned off for the time being to try to shut down excessive spam/bot traffic to the site.
-If you'd like to add a comment, please share the post on LinkedIn or Twitter with your comments and thoughts.
+Watching him brings a smile to my face… and it makes me think of Bodek and Harada, which means even more to me personally.What do you think?
+Scroll down to comment or share your thoughts and the post on social media.
+Don't want to miss a post or podcast?
 Subscribe to get notified about posts via email daily or weekly.